jbee/purejin/README.md

 - easy to extend (e.g. with Set or List support)
 - decouples application layers through services
 - Unit-testable
-- has a guice like binding-builder
+- declarative dependency descriptions (using a guice like binding-builder)
 - and yes: it's pretty fast too

 #### Status